Familiarize Yourself with the Basics

 Follow the instructions provided by your Salesforce admin to get started.
 Your instructions might be similar to Kotori’s, but they might not.
 Here’s what Kotori does to get to her home page in the Wealth Management app.
 If you’re a client associate or a financial advisor, follow along in your own application.

 - Log in using the credentials provided by your Salesforce admin.

-- In the App Launcher, click Wealth Management.
+- From the App Launcher (), find and select Wealth Management.

 Let’s look at the header.
 The header is always available when you’re working in Wealth Management or Retail Banking.
 Read on to learn more about the parts of the header.